The Township of Duiksbraal

 Located in the nearby forestry is the 2 storied Hunting manor, the seasonal home of the Lord when at residence.
 Its condition could be better as it is maintained at a low level and it sits nearby the river, surrounded by trees.

 The general history of the town goes back hundreds of years, to the early years after the Cataclysm.
 It’s changed hands a number of times, but the owner of the land it sits on claims the rent of all who dwell here (folks may own buildings and dwellings, but the land they are on is owned by the Vennikur, a gentry/minor noble title tied directly to the land (abbreviated to ven as a mid name honorific).
-The Maas family head, Lord Korsin Maas is the current Vennikur, his family having been bequeathed the title and the land a few generations previously.
-Very much an absent landlord, Lord Maas leaves the day to day running to his Bailiff.
+Lord Korsin Maas was the most recent Vennikur, but the title was given up by him when it was revealed that his grandfather had achieved the title and lands by dishonest dealings (and worse if rumours be believed).